 This makes sense.
 Many of the claims made here early in the timeline turned out to be correct, and even verified by What Pumpkin later on.
 Some of the later ones seem incorrect; semi-informed exaggerations to make a point.
 As with everything else, I will note which claims are dubious.
 It is entirely possible some of this information was provided in bad faith, but some of still holds up.

-In the same Kickstarter update, though, they explicitly confirm a significant amount of the news I broke, including some in this very article!
+In the same Kickstarter update, though, they explicitly confirm a significant amount of the news I broke, including multiple major points in this very article!
 I have also noted those cases.

 When I wrote the Hiveswap article, I left a note asking for people to contact me if there were any facts I got wrong or major events I missed.
 A number of people took me up on that, which I am thankful for.